zathio/zathio/README.md

 ## I'm a French Front-end Developer! 💻

 - 📚 I’m currently learning with Web Challenges
-- ⚡ Fun fact: I love Sport, Gaming and Coding !
+- ⚡ About me: I love sport, gaming and coding

 ---